menu

 Occupations and Workforce

 Westford - Underhill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Westford - Underhill is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Westford - Underhill who work in office and administrative support (12.18%), management occupations (11.76%), and sales jobs (10.15%).
+There are especially a lot of people living in Westford - Underhill who work in management occupations (13.64%), office and administrative support (12.32%), and teaching (10.19%).

 Also of interest is that Westford - Underhill has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Westford - Underhill telecommute to their jobs.
-Overall, about 10.79% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.03% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Because of many things, Westford - Underhill is a great place for families with children to consider.
-First of all, many other families with children live here, making Westford - Underhill a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Westford - Underhill has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Westford - Underhill is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Westford - Underhill’s overall crime rate is lower than average for the country.

 Demographics

 The people who call Westford - Underhill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Westford - Underhill residents report their race to be White, followed by Asian.
+The greatest number of Westford - Underhill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Westford - Underhill include English, Irish, German, French, and Italian.

 The most common language spoken in Westford - Underhill is English.
-Other important languages spoken here include French and German/Yiddish.
+Other important languages spoken here include German/Yiddish and French.

 Notable & Unique Neighborhood Characteristics